INTO-CPS-Association/DTaaS/docs/admin/guides/gitlab.md

 ### Traefik Gateway Configuration

 It is likely that you are going to put the Gitlab behind Traefik gateway.
-If so, do remove the middleware authentication from gitlab PathPrefix.
+If so, do remove the middleware authorization from gitlab PathPrefix.

 ## Use